srutz/products/README.md

 This project is a simple web application that fetches product data from a dummy JSON API and displays it in a user-friendly format.
 The product data includes a thumbnail image and product title.
 The project also includes a utility function for formatting currency values.

+## Intention of the project

+This project is for demonstration purposes only

 ## Code Snippet

 Here is a snippet from the `main.js` file: